john-cd/rust_howto/src/categories/asynchronous/__async.md

 # Async

-Asynchronous programming, or async for short, is a concurrent programming model supported by an increasing number of programming languages.
-It lets you run a large number of concurrent tasks, while preserving much of the look and feel of ordinary synchronous programming, through the async/await syntax
+{{i:Asynchronous programming}}, or {{i:async}} for short, is a concurrent programming model supported by an increasing number of programming languages.
+It lets you run a large number of concurrent tasks, while preserving much of the look and feel of ordinary synchronous programming, through the {{i:async/await}} syntax

 [Are we async yet?][are-we-async-yet?]⮳